 - an inquiry by the Privacy Commissioner.

-8.8 Sections 78A of the Crimes Act 1961 and 20A of the Summary Offences Act 1981 create an offence, in certain circumstances relating to the security and defence of New Zealand, of improperly disclosing, copying, or retaining official information.
+8.10 Section 78A of the Crimes Act 1961 and section 20A of the Summary Offences Act 1981 create an offence, in certain circumstances relating to the security and defence of New Zealand, of improperly disclosing, copying, or retaining official information.

-8.10 A government contractor or other person outside the public service entrusted with official information in confidence should not use or communicate that information other than for the purpose for which it was given.
-Where appropriate, Ministers and departments should ensure that the agreement with a contractor or consultant includes a confidentiality clause.
+8.11 A government contractor or other person outside the public service entrusted with official information in confidence should not use or communicate that information other than for the purpose for which it was given.
+Where appropriate, Ministers and agencies should ensure that the agreement with a contractor or consultant includes a confidentiality clause.

-8.11 Ministers and officials have access to a wide range of information about commercial entities that is not generally available to the public.
+8.14 Ministers and officials have access to a wide range of information about commercial entities that is not generally available to the public.
 They must ensure that they do not use this information in any way that affects their personal interests or the personal interests of their family, whānau, or close associates.
 Chapter 2 contains guidance for Ministers and former Ministers on identifying and managing conflicts of interest, including those arising from access to information.
-The State Services Commission can provide guidance on the management of officials' conflicts of interest.
+The Public Service Commission can provide guidance on the management of officials' conflicts of interest.